-Delicious old fashioned bread pudding.
+Delicious old fashioned grandma's bread pudding.
 Easy to make and the most comforting way to serve a dessert when you feel nostalgic!
+I love it with bourbon sauce but it there are little ones eating this make the vanilla version.

 Here's her recipe: